COVID-19 Vaccine FAQs

 Where I can get the vaccine?
 The South Carolina Department of Health and Environmental Control has an interactive map of vaccination locations, along with information on supply.

-How can I be added to Spartanburg Regional’s COVID-19 vaccine registration list?
+How can I schedule a COVID-19 vaccine appointment?

 - Immediate Care Center – Westside